 MCM(s) MEASURABLE GOAL(s) EXPLAIN PROGRESS TOWARD GOAL OR HOW GOAL WAS ACHIEVED.
 IF GOAL WAS NOT ACCOMPLISHED, PLEASE EXPLAIN MCM 2 2.9.2 Conduct field observations for 20% of outfalls and subsequent screenings based on field observation results each permit year.
-Partially met goal.
-Outfalls are inspected by Public Works's Drainage Maintenance Division personnel as routine maintenance is being performed.
-The Planning and Development Engineering Division also helped perform outfall inspections.
-Field observations were only completed for one hundred forty-one (141) city outfalls during 2021, due to a shortage of resources.
-However, during 2022, the city intends to inspect the outfalls that were left out during this permit year.
-MCM 2 2.10.2 Distribute Household Hazardous Waste (HHW) educational information by publishing (1) informational article on the city's blog, (1) social media post, (1) service alert campaign in April and October every permit year.
 Met goal.
-An informational article with an infographic was published on the city's blog page.
-One (1) social media post was published for the April HHW collection event.
-Also, a service alert was posted on the city's Solid Waste and Recycling Services webpage.
-MCM 2 2.10.3 Co-host (2) Household Hazardous Waste (HHW) collection events each permit year.
+Planning and Development Services inspected more than 20% of outfalls within the City limits during the permit year.
+In addition, outfalls were inspected by Drainage Maintenance Division personnel as routine maintenance is being performed.
+MCM 2 2.10.2 Distribute HHW educational information by publishing (1) informational article on the City's blog, (1) social media post, (1) service alert campaign in April and October every permit year.
 Met goal.
-The city successfully co-hosted two (2) HHW collection events during the permit year.
+One (1) educational article was published on the City blog page.
+One (1) television interview that discussed the HHW event was run on Channel 19 and made available on the City's website.
+A total of five (5) social media posts were published for the HHW collection events.
+The City's app "College Station Curbside" ran two (2) service alert campaigns.
+A service alert was published in the City's Household Waste & Recycling Guide.
+MCM 2 2.10.3 Co-host (2) HHW collection events each permit year.
+Met goal.
+The HHW collection events were successfully co-hosted on April 22, 2023, and October 21, 2023.
+A total of four hundred thirteen thousand eight hundred thirty-five (413,835) lbs. of chemicals and e-waste was collected at the events.
 MCM 2 2.11.1 Annually review 100% of Grease Trap Ordinances and related SOPs, and update outdated or incorrect procedures by the end of each permit year.
 Met goal.
-The Water Services Department reviewed the city's Grease Trap Ordinance and provided recommended changes that would improve the operation and efficiency of grease traps and outdoor drains; improve grease trap inspections; and regulate the use of cleaning chemicals with high or low pH levels.
-The Grease Trap Inspection SOP was also reviewed and approved this permit year, with no changes needed.
+The Water Services Department reviewed the City's Grease Trap Ordinance and Grease Trap Inspection SOP.
+No changes were made in 2023.
+Changes to the Grease Trap Ordinance are planned for 2024.
 MCM 2 2.11.2 Provide FOG educational letters to 100% of grease trap operators each permit year.
 Met goal.
-During the permit year, three hundred fifty (350) letters were sent to grease trap operators in the city.
+During the permit year, one thousand two hundred fifty (1,250) letters were sent to grease trap operators in the City.
 The letters encourage grease trap maintenance and inform operators of the dangers and risks of FOGs.
-MCM 2 2.12.1 Schedule weekly garbage collections, publish collection schedule on the city's webpage for 100% of customer access and mail an updated collection guide to 100% of residential utilities customers each permit year.
+MCM 2 2.12.1 Schedule weekly garbage collections, publish the collection schedule on the City's webpage for 100% of customer access, and mail an updated collection guide to 100% of residential utilities customers each permit year.
 Met goal.
-Residents can view their garbage collection schedule on the city website.
-Public Works distributed twenty-nine thousand (29,000) updated collection guides to city residents in 2021.
-The updated collection guide was also made available for download on the city website.
+Residents can find garbage collection schedules on the City website.
+Twenty-eight thousand two hundred fifty (28,250) Solid Waste & Recycling Guides were mailed out.
+The collection schedules are also accessible through the "College Station Curbside" app and via phone call or email to the Public Works Department.